 The story may seem odd to us, but ultimately, it tells of a test of valor and honor.
 The clash was not about territory but about who was the greater king.
 A great king was a man who attracted to himself great warriors and showed an example of generosity to those warriors.
 In the Age of Migration, this ability was politically important; kingship was acquired through personal reputation and charisma.

 This same world is captured vividly in Beowulf in the boasting that takes place during the feasts at the great halls.
 Oaths were sworn on rings associated with Odin, and those who made these boasts had to deliver.
-These traditions were very powerful, and when we look at the legends of Beowulf and Hrólf Kraki, we see the way in which politics was played out.
+These traditions were very powerful, and when we look at the legends of Beowulf and Hrólf Kraki, we see how politics was played out.

 Revisionist scholars have argued that the impact of the Vikings was greatly exaggerated: They were essentially pirates and were marginal to the development of Western Europe.
 These same scholars have noted that Western Europeans in Anglo-Saxon England and Carolingian Europe were hardly models of Christian piety.
 In fact, the Christian warrior caste was also brutal.

-But the Scandinavians who launched out on raids several generations later than the epics we have been discussing were not burdened with any notion of a “just war.”
+But the Scandinavians who launched out on raids several generations later than the epics discussed were not burdened with any notion of a “just war.”
 The Western Europeans were not prepared to face the Scandinavians, who saw themselves as the emulators of their great heroes of the past.
-The Scandinavians knew that in battle, victory goes to those who have the will and determination to prevail, enabling them, as we shall see, to sweep aside more numerous and better armed opponents.
+The Scandinavians knew that in battle, victory goes to those who have the will and determination to prevail, enabling them, as we shall see, to sweep aside more numerous and better-armed opponents.

 Many Vikings were feared for their ferocity in battle such that they were dangerous as a people.
 Some of the more famous are Leif Erikson, Erik the Red, Ragnar Lothbrok, and Freydis Eriksdottir, a ferocious female warrior.